jamesmoriarty/jamesmoriarty.github.io/content/software.md

 [![React Instagram Screenshot](/images/software/software-react-instagram.png)](/images/software/software-react-instagram.png)

 Simple React component to render a [Instagram](http://instagram.com) feed.
 Used an unofficial client-side integration method to avoid having to use a server-side access token.
 Archived as a result of [Instagram](http://instagram.com) fixing their Cross-Origin-Request policies.
+I used this to learn Reach and ironically it was then used by educational institutions to teach React before being archived.

 - [Github](https://github.com/jamesmoriarty/react-instagram-authless-feed)